soverenio/docs/docs/administration/configuring-agent.md

       level: error
 ```

-(You need to create different config sections for dirrefent components — `digger` or `interceptor` or `detectionTool` or `prometheusAgent` — but the syntax is the same.)
+(You'll need to create separate config sections for different components — `digger`, `interceptor`, `detectionTool` or `prometheusAgent` — but the syntax remains the same.)

-We don't manage the log level of Kafka, by default it's `info`.
+We do not manage the log level for Kafka; it is set to `info` by default.